 All costs are to be entered on a cash basis.
 Cash means exclusive of provisions and accruals and prepayments that are not incurred as part of the ordinary level of business.
 TOs should use the same accounting policies as in the preparation of the regulatory financial statements, in accordance with UK GAAP or IFRS unless otherwise stated.

 In the event that the accounting policies applied to prepare the template differ from those used in the regulatory financial statements (for some or all years) you must include appropriate details including quantification of the difference.

+A new international accounting standard, IFRS16, was issued during ET1.
+For TOs that report under IFRS in their statutory accounts, this means that all leases are now reported on the balance sheet as liabilities, along with an asset reflecting the right to use the asset over the lease term.
+The income statement now only reports the associated depreciation and interest expenses.
+Previously some leases would have been reported as operating leases with “in year” lease costs (eg rent and service charges) recognised in the income statement, with no impact on the balance sheet.
+To avoid issues with restatement, asset recognition and different statutory accounting policies across TOs, all costs should continue to be reported in the RIGs as they were prior to the adoption of IFRS16.
+This means that lease charges incurred during the year (those previously reported as operating leases) should continue to be reported as operating costs in the RRP, and any element of interest cost in lease payments reported on a statutory basis under IFRS16 is excluded from interest reported in the RFPR.
+The arising difference between statutory accounts and the RIGs will be reported as a reconciling item within table R3 in the RFPR (“Reconciliation to Totex”).

 Structure of the template

 The template has been separated into the following sections: